 Her previous work experience included working as an EQ coach providing social and emotional learning classes for 3 to 10 year old children, during which she was certified as an EQ educator by 6 Seconds.
 She presented her research poster on “The Relationship between Language Dominance and Fear of Negative Evaluation (FNE) in Bilingual Adults” at the Speech Pathology Australia 2015 Conference, which provides preliminary normative data for clinicians to assess bilingual adults who stutter.
-She had attended trainings by Hanen Centre about helping parents in using routines and gestures to support language development.
-She is also trained in the PROMPT technique and the Learn to Play Program for Children with Autism and Trauma.
+A firm believer in the importance of continuous professional training, Jia Yue continues to develop her professional skills over the years.
+She is certified in the It Takes Two To Talk program and the Target Word program by Hanen Centre.
+In addition, she also received training in the PROMPT technique, the Learn to Play Program for Children with Autism and Trauma, the Lindamood-Bell Visualising and Verbalising Program, Basic Singapore Sign Language, the Lidcombe Program, the Talkabout Program by Alex Kelly and the Social Thinking approach by Michelle Garcia Winner.
+She also attended a seminar on Childhood Apraxia of Speech by Tricia McCabe.

 She has a keen interest in working with children with special needs, particularly autism spectrum disorders, whose difficulties may include the areas of speech, language, and social skills.
 She believes that working in tandem with the child's parents and other professionals will provide the best support for his/her development.